 As a seasoned runner you may wonder whether it's a good idea to continue participating in the sport you love if you have bunions.
 Although you'd like to keep running to stay healthy and fit you wonder if it's making your bunions worse.

-Fortunately there are five things you can do to ease the pain and slow down the progression of bunions if you're a runner.
+Fortunately there are five things you can do to ease the pain of running with bunions

 Tight shoes often cause bunions to form if you're already predisposed to having them.
 It's important to shop at a shoe store that specializes in fitting runners.
 Check out my previous blog "How to Buy the Best Running Shoes" to ensure that you're getting proper support.
 You may need to purchase a wider shoe to accommodate your bunions.

 2. Altering Your Shoes

 Although I don't typically recommend it, you can mark an X on your shoes where your bunions push out and make an incision to ease the pressure and pain.

 Splints for nighttime wear can help the toes and joints align properly.
 This is most often recommended for adolescents runners with bunions because their bone development may still be adaptable.